immanuelnoel/CFSummit_Docker/README.md

 ### Usage ###

-* windows/commands.txt lists down all commands used during the demo
+* source/commands.txt lists down all commands used during the demo
 * As a best practice, images are built on Linux, and are used in Windows / Linux
 * commands.txt includes comments to indicate the difference in usage on Linux
+* The wwwroot/ directory could be placed at /opt/wwwroot, or C:/wwwroot, for the scripts to work as-is

 ### About the ColdFusion image ###